Campaigning for action

 Your local council is a key player when it comes to cleaning up dirty air - and there are lots of things you can do to influence change.

 Some councils have already changed their own fleets of vehicles to run on electricity, and some have created 20mph zones for road safety reasons which can also reduce air pollution by making walking and cycling more attractive.
-Others are planning a Clean Air Zone which will restrict the dirtiest vehicles from entering the most polluted areas.
+Others are planning a charging Clean Air Zone which will restrict the dirtiest vehicles from entering the most polluted areas.

 Before you get started, it's a good idea to sit down and think about a few key questions to help get you off on the right foot.
 For example:

 How bad is the air pollution where you live?
-Is your Local Authority one where the government considers has illegal levels of air pollution?
-Are you in an area which is required to implement a Clean Air Zone or Local Action Plan?
-Is there an Air Quality Management Area in place in your area?
+Is your Local Authority one which the government considers to have illegal levels of air pollution?
+Are you in an area which should implement a Clean Air Zone, or is required to produce a Local Action Plan?
+Is there an Air Quality Management Area (AQMA) in place in your area?
 What has the council committed to doing already?
 Do you know if there are any proposals which would make air pollution worse, for example a new superstore, which would generate extra new traffic, or a new road scheme?

 What do you want to achieve and by when?

-Do you want a commitment to a Clean Air Zone, improved air pollution monitoring, greater action on idling or something else?
+Do you want a commitment to a charging Clean Air Zone, improved air pollution monitoring, greater action on idling or something else?
 What vision do you have for your area (you can get inspiration from examples here)?
 How are you going to win?

 Our Campaign Planning guide is a great place to start.

 Who do you need to influence to make this happen?

 To be successful you’ll need to work with both elected councillors and council staff, usually referred to officers.
 You’ll need to find out which councillors hold positions of responsibility and could be influential - these often include the Leader of the Council, and those who hold portfolios for the environment, health and transport.